petitRADTRANS: exoplanet spectra for everyone!

-Welcome to the petitRADTRANS (pRT) documentation. pRT is a Python package for calculating transmission and emission spectra of exoplanets for clear and cloudy planets. pRT also incorporates (new!) an easy subpackage for running retrievals with nested sampling.
+Welcome to the petitRADTRANS (pRT) documentation. pRT is a Python package for calculating transmission and emission spectra of exoplanets, assuming clear or cloudy atmospheres. pRT incorporates an easy subpackage for running retrievals with nested sampling.

 To get started with some examples on how to run pRT immediately, see “Getting started”.
 Otherwise read on for some more general info, also on how to best run retrievals.

 pRT has two different opacity treatment modes.
 The low resolution mode runs calculations at \(\lambda/\Delta\lambda\leq 1000\) using the so-called correlated-k treatment for opacities.
 The high resolution mode runs calculations at \(\lambda/\Delta\lambda\leq 10^6\), using a line-by-line opacity treatment.